sscien/pecgs-pipeline/README.md

 + --additional-volumes
   + Additional volumnes to map on compute1 on top of /storage1/fs1/dinglab and /scratch1/fs1/dinglab.
 For example if your input files do not have /storage1/fs1/dinglab and /scratch1/fs1/dinglab in their filepath then you need to include their directory here.
 + --cromwell-port
   + Port to use for cromwell server.
+By default a random port between 8000-12000 is selected.
 Sometimes when launching the cromwell server there will be an error because the port is already in use.
-To avoid this issue pick a random port between 8000-15000 to use here and that should solve the issue.
+To avoid this either rerun the make-run command or selected a port with --cromwell-port.

 ## Common Issues